 Even the sky is bright, frozen somewhere in the middle of everything.
 Time seems to have stopped here.
 That clock up there hasn't moved since I ended up on Shinra's doorstep, whenever the hell that was.
 How did I get here anyway?

 Rekka.
 Where is my shuriken?
-I glance around quickly, finding it missing.
+I glance around, finding it missing.
 Fantastic.
 I get to go into the den of the enemy without a decent weapon.
 I can't even move fast enough to use any of my martial arts skills either.
 It's as though someone has literally paralyzed most of my muscles to the point of basic movements only, my weary mind not even able to coordinate, let alone execute, many of those very well either.
-God, it's one of those nightmares where you're running and can't go anywhere.
+It's one of those nightmares where you're running and can't go anywhere.

 Huh?
 I thought I heard someone in that jumble of voices.
-Sounded a little like Rude almost, only, he sounded a little frantic.
+Sounded a little like Rude almost, only, he sounded more than a little frantic about something, if not panicked.
+That's strange.
+Rude doesn't panic like that.
 Must be my imagination.
 I don't hear it anymore, just that standard buzzing.

 There is a flash of light, the room melting into what appears to be the lobby.
 Crimson carpets adorn the duel spiral staircases and glass elevators are frozen at the first floor, their neon keypads glowing with a sense of hostility amid the scintillating rays of light extending from the mako enhanced lights of the ceiling.
 This is spooky.
 Just how I remember it being.

 Someone is there, behind the receptionist desk.
-Their bright green eyes are watching me with a slight sense of amusement, her darker hair cascading along her shoulders like some sort of cloak almost.
+Their bright green eyes watch me with a slight sense of amusement, her darker hair cascading along her shoulders like some sort of cloak.
 I've never seen her before.
 Wait.
 She almost looks a little like Aerith in a way, but that's just my mind playing tricks on me.
+Aerith lives in Sector Five.
+She doesn't work for Shinra.

 "Y-yes," I struggle to reply, the words grating with a somewhat raspy sense about them.
 I must have been shouting or something to be this hoarse today.